 Gordon Liu would make it big a couple years later in The 36th Chamber of Shaolin, one of the most iconic and influential martial arts films in action cinema, and cementing himself as a worthy successor of Shaw Brother studio's alumni of action icons.
 His portrayal in The 36th Chamber of Shaolin would typecast him as Shaolin monks in Martial Club, Fury in Shaolin Temple, Executioners from Shaolin, Legendary Weapons of China and of course the sequel to his breakout hit, Return to the 36th Chamber, although every now and then Liu would show up in modern-day films mostly as villains.

 Gordon Liu retired from acting in 2011 due to ongoing health issues after suffering a stroke.

 Tropes related to this performer:

 - Barefisted Monk: Most of his roles.

-- Simple Staff: He's an expert in using these to kick copious amounts of ass.
+- Martial Arts Staff: He's an expert in using these to kick copious amounts of ass.

 - Training from Hell: He's subjected to these in most of his Shaolin-themed films.
 In the second Kill Bill he notably subjects Uma Thurman through one.